vx-ru/VoxelPluginFreeCE/README.md

-﻿# Voxel Plugin Community Edition
+﻿# Voxel Plugin Free Community Edition

-**Voxel Plugin Community Edition** allows to create fully volumetric, entirely destructible, infinite worlds in **Unreal Engine** using C++.
+**Voxel Plugin Free Community Edition** allows to create voxel worlds in Unreal Engine using C++.
 It is compatible with Unreal Engine 5.6 and Unreal Engine 5.7.

-## Why this fork?
+## About this fork

-I have created a fork of the [original repository](https://github.com/VoxelPlugin/VoxelPluginFreeLegacy) to keep it updated with the latest Unreal Engine versions.
+**Voxel Plugin Free Community Edition** is based on **Voxel Plugin Free Legacy**.
+I have created a fork of the [original repository](https://github.com/VoxelPlugin/VoxelPluginFreeLegacy) to keep the last open-source MIT-licensed version of **Voxel Plugin Free Legacy** updated with the latest Unreal Engine versions.

 ## Legal Notice